XMPro/Blueprints-Accelerators-Patterns/docs/collections/_blueprints/general-deployment-manager.md

 ### 4. Configure Git Integration

-Set up value mappings for Git repository access:
+If Server variables are different from step 2. configure value mappings for Git repository access created variables for both Export and Import Metablocks:

 - **GitRepository** - Azure DevOps repository URL
 - **GitUsername** - Git username or email